 Though every parrot is different, they tend to hide their pain if they can.
 By paying regular attention to the individual and flock, you may see some subtle cues in the event that something is amiss.
-Many species of parrot are especially susceptible to some ailments that are hard to notice without a thorough examination.
+Many species of parrot are especially susceptible to some ailments that are hard to notice without a thorough evaluation.

 Signs of a sick, injured, or otherwise distressed parrot include: